Aval Appadithan

 Aval Appadithan was released on 30 October 1978, on Diwali day.
 Although the film received positive critical reception, it was not a box office success at the time of its release.
 However, the film began to develop an audience after directors Bharathiraja and Mrinal Sen commented positively about it.
-The film was noted for its stylish filmmaking, screenplay, and dialogue, a large portion of it being in English.
+The film was noted for its stylish filmmaking, screenplay, and dialogue, a large portion of which was in English.

 Aval Appadithan was the first film made by a graduate of the M.G.R.
 Government Film and Television Training Institute.
 It received the second prize for Best Film at the 1978 Tamil Nadu State Film Awards, while Nallusamy and M. N. Gnanashekharan won the Best Cinematographer award.
 Additionally, Sripriya received a Special Award for the Best Actress of 1978.
-In 2013, News18 included the film in its list, "The 100 greatest Indian films of all time".
+In 2013, News18 included the film in its list of, "The 100 greatest Indian films of all time."

 Plot

 Manju was raised in a dysfunctional family that consisted of a timid father and a philandering mother; she hurtles from one disastrous affair to another, leading to her degenerating into a cynical woman.
 Into her life enter two radically different men.
 One of them is her boss, Thyagu, who owns the advertising agency she works for.
 He is a stereotype of the successful man: money-minded, opinionated, arrogant, and a male chauvinist.
 In sharp contrast is Arun, who has come to Madras from Coimbatore to make a documentary on women.
 Sensitive and sincere, he believes his job has a purpose and is both shocked and amused at the cynical attitudes of Manju and Thyagu.

 Manju has been drafted by Thyagu to assist Arun in his documentary.
 As Arun and Manju start working together, Arun begins to understand Manju's complex personality.
-She tells Arun about her unfortunate past relationships: How she was molested by her uncle, the ending of her first relationship in college when her lover left her by marrying another woman for the sake of employment, and how her second love, Mano, a Christian priest's son, used her to satisfy his needs and lust, calling her "sister" in front of her parents.
+She tells Arun about her unfortunate past relationships: how she was molested by her uncle, the ending of her first relationship in college when her lover left her by marrying another woman for the sake of employment, and how her second love, Mano, a Christian priest's son, used her to satisfy his needs and lust, calling her "sister" in front of her parents.
 These incidents have led to her present attitude towards men.
 Arun later shares these conversations with Thyagu, who warns him to steer clear of such women.